julianlk522/julianlk.com/content/tech.md

 Cons:

--   no pointer variables limits low-level operations
+-   no pointer variables limits control of memory allocation
 -   dynamic typing
     -   less safety / poorer DX developing in a non-typed codebase
 -   indentation slightly harder to read / debug than `{}` blocks